The Path to 9/11: 9/11 Commission members

 Members of the 9/11 Commission criticized the accuracy of the film.

-9/11 Commission Chairman Thomas Kean, the ranking Republican, served as both a consultant and as a co-executive producer.
-Shortly before the film's release, Kean said, "People in both parties didn't particularly like the commission report, and I think people in both parties aren't going to love this one".
-In response to one particular scene, Kean told an interviewer he "was all right with the made-up scene" where Clinton administration is accused of blocking a chance to kill bin Laden, saying "I don't think the facts are clear."
+In response to one particular scene, commission chair Thomas Kean told an interviewer he "was all right with the made-up scene" where Clinton administration is accused of blocking a chance to kill bin Laden, saying "I don't think the facts are clear."
 Just weeks before the broadcast he "asked for changes that would address complaints raised by the former Clinton aides and that ABC is considering his request."

 Commission member Richard Ben-Veniste said that the miniseries misrepresented facts presented in the 9/11 Commission report.

 Advance viewing copies selectively distributed

 The extensive pre-broadcast controversy over the film was based on content that was present in viewing copies sent to conservative political groups, talk show hosts and bloggers, including radio personalities such as Rush Limbaugh, and conservative movie critic Michael Medved.
 The office of former President Clinton repeatedly requested a preview copy, but was denied one, as was former Secretary of State Madeleine Albright.
-However, a version was shown at a Washington, DC screening to members and guests of the National Press Club, and to attendees of the Midwest Security and Police Conference in Chicago.
+An unfinished version was shown to select members of the National Press Club in Washington, DC, and to attendees of the Midwest Security and Police Conference in Chicago.

 According to Jay Carson, a spokesman for Bill Clinton, Clinton's office requested a copy of the movie so that they could view it before it aired, but the request was denied.
-However, Limbaugh has at least partially disputed this, claiming that Ben-Veniste and others saw the film before him.
 Carson has also stated that Madeleine Albright and Sandy Berger had also requested a copy and had also not received them.